sominw/vqamd_floyd/README.md

 ## For Offline Execution

 The following are a couple of instructions that must be gone through in order to execute different (or all) sections of this project.
-You will need an **NVIDIA GPU** to train these models.
+You will need a **NVIDIA GPU** to train these models.

 1. Clone the project, replacing ``VQAMD`` with the name of the directory you are creating: